Shikiso/NetSecurity/README.md

 Man-In-The-Middle attacks if something like arp spoofing (mac spoofing) is used along side it.
 I haven't made anything for sniffers since I think wireshark is good enough to use and there is plenty of information online about how to use it.

+## Buffer Overflow
+A buffer overflow is when an attacker overflows the stack in order to call a function or get a shell.
+This is done by supplying more data than there is memory.
+For example if you have a variable called name which holds 16 bytes, and 32 bytes are stored in the variable.
+The 16 bytes that cannot be stored will overwrite memory in the stack.
+It's like pouring 1L of water into a 600ml cup.
+This attack can be done over a network or on a program on your machine.
+For this example I used a CTF that runs on your machine (needs to be linux).
+Intructions to follow along are in the folder, I'm not going over assembly, GDB or how anything works just the process of how to complete the CTF.
+Resources to learn these are supplied though.